PMahern/StableDiffusionTagManager/readme.md

 ![image](https://github.com/PMahern/StableDiffusionTagManager/assets/18010074/609b450d-d4c2-43f5-8ec0-867a9ce73410)

 Across the top are the images in the set and on the right are the tags for the currently selected image.
-On the right is an image viewer with the currently selected image and some simple controls for manipulating the image and on the right are the tags for the current image.
+On the left is an image viewer with the currently selected image and some simple controls for manipulating the image.

 ## The Image Viewer